Paulhb7/quantum-blockchain-simulation/README.md

   - (Optional) Extend to use IBM Quantum's real hardware for mining.
 - **Dynamic Proof-of-Work**: Adjusts mining difficulty based on backend accuracy.

+## Goal
+The primary goal of this project is to simulate and explore the use of quantum algorithms for blockchain mining, focusing on:

+- **Efficiency**: Using Grover's algorithm to mine blocks faster than classical approaches.
+- **Accuracy**: Balancing the inherent noise in quantum hardware with reliable proof-of-work mechanisms.
+- **Proof of Concept**: Demonstrating how quantum technology could be integrated into blockchain protocols in the future.

 ---

 ## Installation